maargenton/go-testpredicate/README.md

-The alternate execution model is triggered by the use of `bdd.Given()` or `bdd.Wrap()` as the root level function of a test, which produces a `bdd.T` instead of a `testing.T` as the testing context. `bdd.T` is fully compatible with `testing.T` and can be used with any third party library that expect a `testing.TB` interface.
+The alternate execution model is triggered by the use of `bdd.Given()` or `bdd.Wrap()` as the root level function of a test, which produces a `bdd.T` instead of a `testing.T` as the testing context. `bdd.T` is fully compatible with `testing.T` and can be used with any third party library that expects a `testing.TB` interface.

 Instead of executing all the test blocks sequentially, `bdd.T` identifies all